YunsungLim/YunsungLim/README.md

 ### Welcome to my github profile! 👋

+Now I am a PhD candidate in a KAIST (Korea Advanced Institute of Science and Technology) CBE (Chemical and Biomolecular Engineering).
+I usually use the github repositories to share Supporting Information for my articles!

+Research interests: Computational chemistry, Materials modeling

 <!--
 **YunsungLim/YunsungLim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.